 - Staff & faculty resources

 What is IAT 499?

-'IAT 499 Graduation Project– Spring 2021’ is an opportunity for you to complete one large detailed project over an entire term.
+'IAT 499 Graduation Project– Fall 2021’ is an opportunity for you to complete one large detailed project over an entire term.

 What kind of project can you do?
 Anything as long as it relates to what we do at SIAT and is of significant depth.
 This might include: